sydnee13/learn_code/README.md

-# learn_sql
+# learn_code
-This repository is for learning and practicing sql.
+This repository is for learning and practicing my coding.